HubSpot vs. Yesware

-Comparing HubSpot and Yesware is like comparing a full kitchen to a single sharp knife.
-Both help you get the job done, but the scope is different.
+Choosing between HubSpot and Yesware is like choosing between a full kitchen and a single sharp knife.
+Both help sales teams close more deals, but the scope is fundamentally different.

 HubSpot is a customer platform spanning CRM, marketing automation, sales engagement, customer service, and content management.
 Yesware is an email tracking and outreach tool that lives inside your Gmail or Outlook inbox.
-The fact that people compare them tells you something: sales teams want to close more deals, and they're not sure whether the answer is a bigger platform or a sharper tool.
+The fact that people compare them tells you something: sales teams want better results, and they're not sure whether the answer is a bigger platform or a sharper tool.

 • Do you need a full CRM and marketing platform, or just better visibility into your email outreach?